datanav/docs/building-blocks-streaming.rst

 Streams of entities
 ===================

-Sesam consumes and produces streams of :doc:`entities <entitymodel>`.
+Sesam consumes and produces streams of :ref:`entities <entity-data-model>`.
 An entity is very much like a JSON object and consists of a number of key-value pairs along with some special reserved property names.
-See the :doc:`entity data model <entitymodel>` document for more details about entities.
+See the :ref:`entity data model <entity-data-model>` document for more details about entities.

 The following are two simple examples showing the shape of entities that can be consumed and exposed by Sesam.